-No approval and building work does not comply with Council policies, BCA or other legislation.
+4.6.1.1 No approval and building work does not comply with Council policies, BCA or other legislation.

-The authorised officer will carry out an assessment of the unauthorised work to determine whether it would generally comply with Council's policies (including those relating to heritage, the Building Code of Australia and any other relevant legislation or requirements.
-The owner may be requested to supply additional information, such as works as executed drawings or reports to assist the officer carry out their assessment.
-Such details may also be referred to but not limited to, Council's Development Assessment Team or other departments for comments regarding Planning, Engineering or Heritage or infrastructure comments.
+A Council authorised officer will carry out an assessment of the unauthorised work to determine whether it would generally comply with Council's policies (including those relating to heritage, the Building Code of Australia and any other relevant legislation or requirements).
+The owner may be requested to supply additional information including works as executed drawings or reports to assist the officer carry out their assessment.
+Such details will be referred to Council's Development Assessment Team or other departments for comments regarding Planning, Engineering, Heritage or infrastructure.

-If the structure does not comply with any of the legislative requirements, a Notice of Proposed Order requiring the removal of the unauthorised work under the provisions of the Environmental Planning and Assessment Act 1979 may be served on the owner of the subject property.
+If the structure does not comply with any of the legislative requirements, Council may take the following actions:

+- Issue a Notice of Proposed Order requiring the removal of the unauthorised work under the provisions of the Environmental Planning and Assessment Act 1979 on the owner of the subject property. - Issue a Court Attendance Notice.